Plain Language Certificate

 Self-paced within set deadlines

-Required courses (take in any order, except PLNL410, which should be completed last):
+Required courses in recommended order (but take in any order, except PLNL410, which should be completed last):

 Elective courses (minimum 20 hours; choose from list):